-London Gypsies and Travellers is undertaking a London-wide project to chart the history of Gypsies and Travellers in the capital.
+London Gypsies and Travellers has undertaken a London-wide project to chart the history of Gypsies and Travellers in the capital.
 With National Lottery funding, it is mapping recorded population data, sites and tenures across every borough, and creating histories through the knowledge and voices of Travelling Showpeople, Irish Travellers and Romany Gypsies.

 This has resulted in the LGT History and Heritage Maps, compiling stories, photos, videos and audio recordings.
 The interactive online maps, co-produced with the organisation Mapping for Change, document memories of place, lived experiences and social, economic and cultural relationships.
 The resource was launched in July 2019 with a major exhibition at City Hall.